CS2613-FA23/explorationactivity1-kimhwany/README.md

-# Text to Speech Application using Python and gTTS
+# Speechify - Text to Speech Application using Python and gTTS!

 ## Introduction
 This Python application demonstrates the usage of various libraries to create a Text-to-Speech (TTS) converter with a graphical user interface (GUI).
 It utilizes the following packages/libraries: